What is menopause?

 For those women undergoing natural menopause (not brought on by any type of medical or surgical treatment) the process is gradual.
 It usually follows three stages:

-This initial stage usually begins several years before menopause.
+This initial stage usually begins several years before the natural condition.
 During this time, ovaries gradually produce fewer hormones.
 During the last few years of perimenopause, estrogen decreases more rapidly.
-At this point, some women will experience symptoms of menopause.
+At this point, some women will experience menopause-like symptoms.
 Perimenopause lasts until the ovaries stop producing eggs.

-Some women experience premature menopause.
+Some women experience this premature condition.
 This can be a result of genetics, autoimmune disorders, illness, chemotherapy, radiation, surgical removal of the ovaries (with or without removal of the uterus), smoking, or higher body mass index.

 Other possible conditions include:

-- Induced menopause: When the ovaries are removed for medical reasons such as endometriosis or cancer, this can cause “induced” menopause.
-Treatments such as radiation or chemotherapy can also cause induced menopause.
+- Induced menopause: When the ovaries are removed for medical reasons such as endometriosis or cancer it can cause this condition.
+Treatments such as radiation or chemotherapy can also cause this.

 - Premature ovarian failure: A woman’s ovaries produce progesterone and estrogen.
 The levels of these two hormones can change if the ovaries stop releasing eggs prematurely.
 If this happens before a woman turns 40, this is called premature ovarian failure.
 This condition is not always permanent.